flutter/website/src/docs/resources/faq.md

 can help you debug your Flutter application.
 Learn more about [debugging with Flutter][].

-### Does Flutter come with a dependency injection framework or solution?
+### Does Flutter come with a dependency injection framework?

-Not at this time.
-Share your ideas at [{{site.email}}][].
+We don't ship with an opinionated solution, but there are a variety of packages that offer dependency injection and service location, such as [injectable][], [get_it][], and [kiwi][].

 ## Technology

 ### What technology is Flutter built with?

-Flutter is built with C, C++, Dart, and Skia
-(a 2D rendering engine).
-See this
-[architecture diagram][] for a better picture of the main components.
+Flutter is built with C, C++, Dart, and Skia (a 2D rendering engine).
+See this [diagram][] for a better picture of the main components.
+For a more detailed description of the layered architecture of Flutter, read the [architectural overview].

 ### How does Flutter run my code on Android? {#run-android}

 The engine's C and C++ code are compiled with Android's NDK.
 The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into native, ARM, and x86 libraries.
 Those libraries are included in a "runner" Android project, and the whole thing is built into an APK.
 When launched, the app loads the Flutter library.
 Any rendering, input, or event handling, and so on, is delegated to the compiled Flutter and app code.
 This is similar to the way many game engines work.

-Debug mode builds use a virtual machine (VM) to run Dart code (hence the "debug" banner they show to remind people that they're slightly slower) in order to enable Stateful Hot Reload.
+During debug mode, Flutter uses a virtual machine (VM) to run its code in order to enable stateful hot reload, a feature that lets you make changes to your running code without recompilation.
+You'll see a "debug" banner in the top right hand corner of your app when running in this mode, to remind you that performance is not characteristic of the finished release app.

 ### How does Flutter run my code on iOS? {#run-ios}

 The engine's C and C++ code are compiled with LLVM.
 The Dart code (both the SDK's and yours) are ahead-of-time (AOT) compiled into a native, ARM library.
 That library is included in a "runner" iOS project, and the whole thing is built into an `.ipa`.
 When launched, the app loads the Flutter library.
 Any rendering, input or event handling, and so on, are delegated to the compiled Flutter and app code.
 This is similar to the way many game engines work.

-Debug mode builds use a virtual machine (VM) to run Dart code (hence the "debug" banner they show to remind people that they're slightly slower) in order to enable Stateful Hot Reload.
+During debug mode, Flutter uses a virtual machine (VM) to run its code in order to enable stateful hot reload, a feature that lets you make changes to your running code without recompilation.
+You'll see a "debug" banner in the top right hand corner of your app when running in this mode, to remind you that performance is not characteristic of the finished release app.

-### Does Flutter use my system's OEM widgets?
+### Does Flutter use my operating system's built-in platform widgets?

 No. Instead, Flutter provides a set of widgets (including Material Design and Cupertino (iOS-styled) widgets), managed and rendered by Flutter's framework and engine.
 You can browse a [catalog of Flutter's widgets][].

-We hope that the end-result is higher quality apps.
-If we reused the OEM widgets, the quality and performance of Flutter apps would be limited by the quality of those widgets.
+We believe that the end result is higher quality apps.
+If we reused the built-in platform widgets, the quality and performance of Flutter apps would be limited by the flexibility and quality of those widgets.

 In Android, for example, there's a hard-coded set of gestures and fixed rules for disambiguating them.
-In Flutter, you can write your own gesture recognizer that is a first-class participant in the [gesture system][].
+In Flutter, you can write your own gesture recognizer that is a first class participant in the [gesture system][].
 Moreover, two widgets authored by different people can coordinate to disambiguate gestures.

 Modern app design trends point towards designers and users wanting more motion-rich UIs and brand-first designs.
-In order to achieve that level of customized, beautiful design, Flutter is architectured to drive pixels instead of the OEM widgets.
+In order to achieve that level of customized, beautiful design, Flutter is architectured to drive pixels instead of the built-in  widgets.

-By using the same renderer, framework, and set of widgets, it's easier to publish for both iOS and Android concurrently, without having to do careful and costly planning to align two separate codebases and feature sets.
+By using the same renderer, framework, and set of widgets, it's easier to publish for multiple platforms from the same codebase, without having to do careful and costly planning to align different feature sets and API characteristics.

-By using a single language, a single framework, and a single set of libraries for all of your UI (regardless if your UI is different for each platform or largely consistent), we also aim to help lower app development and maintenance costs.
+By using a single language, a single framework, and a single set of libraries for all of your code (regardless if your UI is different for each platform or not), we also aim to help lower app development and maintenance costs.

 ### What happens when my mobile OS updates and introduces new widgets?